 Criminal Justice Clinic

 The goal of the Clinic is to teach students the art of criminal defense and effective trial practice, while at the same time providing a level of representation second to none in the area.
-In addition to learning the substantive and procedural law of criminal practice, students will be responsible for the entire life of the case until the trial is over.
-They will conduct client interviews, make arguments on bail and conditions of release, find and interview witnesses, litigate evidence discovery, and argue sentencing motions among other tasks.
+In addition to learning the substantive and procedural law of criminal practice, students are responsible for the entire life of the case until the trial is over.
+They conduct client interviews, make arguments on bail and conditions of release, find and interview witnesses, litigate evidence discovery, and argue sentencing motions among other tasks.